 The job description is a key part of attracting remote candidates – and how you talk about remote positions will vary in addition to where you promote an open role.
 Be transparent about what you’re seeking: is the position remote-first, remote-friendly, or mixed remote?
 Are you looking for employees to work on a certain time zone?
 Are there any travel requirements for team retreats or quarterly meetings?
 Let candidates self-select based on your office’s remote work policy.

 Make sure to clearly delineate your company’s philosophy toward remote work.
 A high-level description of your communication processes, as well as a few sentences about why a role is remote and what your organization’s remote work culture will help a candidate get a sense of whether they’re a good fit.

-Use a skills assessment
+9. Use a skills assessment to hire remote workers

 A skills test will ask a variety of questions designed to mimic how a candidate will perform once hired to a particular role.
 The best skill tests include questions that can be answered by someone who is already doing the job.
 Assessments can simulate many on-the-job capabilities: coding, copywriting, sales, or customer service, and even deliver insight into less tangible skills like teamwork and leadership.